wireservice/agate/docs/tutorial.rst

     by_state = exonerations.group_by('state')

 This takes our original :class:`.Table` and groups it into a :class:`.TableSet`, which contains one table per county.
 Now we need to aggregate the total for each state.
-This works in a very similar way to how it did when we were aggregating columns of a single table, except that we'll use the :class:`.Length` aggregation to count the total number of values in the column.
+This works in a very similar way to how it did when we were aggregating columns of a single table, except that we'll use the :class:`.Length` aggregation to count the total number of values in the table.

 .. code-block:: python

     state_totals = by_state.aggregate([
-        ('state', agate.Length(), 'count')
+        ('count', agate.Length())
     ])

     sorted_totals = state_totals.order_by('count', reverse=True)